wyne-ybanez/WeatherTop-v1/README.md

 10. Create a new repository on Github.
 11. Back in Sourcetree, press the local button.
 12. Create a repository with the local project folder on your device.
-13. You can now 'stage' all of the sources in the project by pressing the 'Stage All' button.
+13. You can now 'stage' all the sources in the project by pressing the 'Stage All' button.
 14. You can enter a commit message down below the Sourcetree app, which is your commit message.
 15. Select master on the left, update the repository with the commit message.
 16. In Sourcetree, select Repository-Repository Settings, Press add, and enter the remote name: 'origin', the URL path